Films by Title: "A"

-Après L’ocean (2006) - Two friends from the Ivory Coast, one a cab driver and one a drug dealer, hope to return home from Europe rich.
-However their lives take different paths, and one finds success in Europe while the other is deported; they eventually must confront each other.
+Après l’ocean (2006) - Two friends from the Ivory Coast, one a cab driver and one a drug dealer, hope to return home rich from Europe.
+Their lives take different paths, however, and one finds success in Europe while the other is deported; they eventually must confront each other.
 Drama, 108 min., DVD, dir: Éliane de Latour.

-Araya (1959) - "Araya" is an old natural salt mine located in a peninsula in northeastern Venezuela which was still, by 1959, being exploited manually five hundred years after its discovery by the Spanish.
-Margot Benacerraf captures in images, the life of the "salineros" and their archaic methods of work before their definite disappearance with the arrival of the industrial exploitation.
+Araya (1959) - "Araya" is an old natural salt mine located in a peninsula in northeastern Venezuela which in 1959 was still being exploited manually five hundred years after its discovery by the Spanish.
+Margot Benacerraf captures the life of the "salineros" and their archaic methods of work in images before their replacement by the arrival of industrial exploitation.
 Documentary, 82 min., DVD, dir: Margot Benacerraf.

 Art of Romare Bearden, The (2003) - This documentary film explores the life and work of Romare Bearden, regarded as one of the most important and gifted artists of the 20th century.
-His extensive work with collage, oils and watercolors are bold and expressive.
-Morgan Freeman narrates the film, which also features Danny Glover who reads from Bearden's own writings.
+His extensive work with collage, oils, and watercolors is bold and expressive.
+Morgan Freeman narrates the film, which also features Danny Glover reading from Bearden's writings.
 Documentary, 30 min., DVD, dir: Carroll Moore.

 Ashes and Embers (1982) - Charles (John Anderson), a Vietnam veteran, struggles with his transition from ex-soldier to civilian.
 He must also deal with his status as an African American in a racist society.
 His grandmother (Evelyn Blackwell) and his friends aid in his psychological transformation.
 Drama, 120 min., VHS, dir: Haile Gerima.

-Assassination of Martin Luther King, Jr. (1993) - An investigative report of assassination, the documentary includes interviews with people who were with Martin Luther King during his last hours.
+Assassination of Martin Luther King, Jr., The (1993) - An investigative report of the assassination, the documentary includes interviews with people who were with Martin Luther King during his last hours.
 Documentary, 90 min., DVD, dir: Denis Mueller.

-Asunder (1998) - A Tim Reid thriller about a man whose pregnant wife is killed in a Ferris wheel accident and moves in with his friend.
-Haunted by the affair with his friend's wife, the man begins to believe that his wife's death was not an accident but an act of revenge.
+Asunder (1998) - A Tim Reid thriller about a man who moves in with his friend after his pregnant wife is killed in a Ferris wheel accident.
+Haunted by an affair with his friend's wife, the man begins to believe that his wife's death was not an accident, but an act of revenge.
 Drama, 103 min., DVD, dir: Tim Reid.

 At the River I Stand (1993) - This moving documentary recounts the two months leading to Martin Luther King Jr.'s death in 1968, coinciding with the 65-day strike of 1300 Memphis sanitation workers.
 Documentary, 56 min., DVD, dir: David Appleby & Allison Graham.